black and white photo of Florence Nightingale with blue text overlay 10 famous nurses in history that revolutionized healthcare

 Setting out to prove that nursing is a challenging and rewarding calling that requires immense skill, the writer found a working nurse to interview about her profession.
 The book became so popular that it was turned into the 1981 television series, Nurse.

 Our students recognize the impact of holistic nursing and its history of patient advocacy and compassion every day.
-To learn more about our nursing, RN-BSN, or other healthcare programs, visit our program pages or call us at (801) 948-2137.
+Whether you’re interested in starting your healthcare journey with our ASN program, pursuing your BSN degree, advancing through our RN to BSN program, or taking your career further with an MSN degree, explore our nursing school program pages or call us at (801) 948-2137.

 College of Nursing